What is Jazzfest?

 When is Jazzfest held?

 Jazzfest is held each year over two weekends, the last weekend in April and the first weekend in May.
 When a weekend spans months, the rule of thumb is that Fest is the two weekends prior to Mothers Day weekend.
-First weekend runs Friday thru Sunday, and second weekend runs Thursday thru Sunday.
-For the 50th anniversary festival in 2019, the fest is adding Thursday to 1st weekend as well, so the dates are April 25-28, and May 2-5, 2019.
+Each weekend now runs Thursday thru Sunday.
+For 2020, the dates are April 23-26, and April 30 - May 3, 2020.
 Gates at the Heritage Festival open each day at 11:00 a.m..
 The first bands start at 11:15 and the last bands play until 7:00.

 But Swag, I don't really like jazz that much.
 Should I go anyway?